BCDA-APS/apstools/docs/source/applications/apsbss.rst

 		clear               EPICS PVs: clear
 		setup               EPICS PVs: setup
 		update              EPICS PVs: update from BSS
+    report              EPICS PVs: report what is in the PVs

 See :ref:`beamtime_source_docs` for the source code documentation of each of these subcommands.